About the initiative

 This review aimed to improve the MBS by:

-- updating the MBS to reflect current medical practices and ensure patient safety
+- updating the MBS to reflect modern medical practices and ensure patient safety

 - delivering greater consistency and clarity across different parts of the MBS

 - promoting better use of data and evidence to support MBS services.

 Consultation with stakeholders was central to the MBS Review.
 The taskforce received feedback from thousands of stakeholders, which helped inform its final recommendations to the Government.

 - Taskforce established.
 The Government established the MBS Review Taskforce to address feedback from clinicians and the broader community that some services on the MBS did not reflect clinical best practice.
 The MBS Review Taskforce considered more than 5,700 items on the MBS.
 It looked at how the items could be aligned with contemporary clinical evidence and practice and improve health outcomes for all Australians.